Internal Groups tab

-Internal Groups are a great way to build and organize internal or 3rd party test groups and provide insight into the SDK or API logs available from your test device during SDK integration testing.
-You can create an unlimited number of custom Internal Groups with up to 1000 members.
+Internal Groups are a great way to build and organize internal or third-party test groups and provide insight into the SDK or API logs available from your test device during SDK integration testing.
+You can create an unlimited number of custom Internal Groups with up to 1,000 members.

-- Choose a group type from those shown (defined below).
+- Choose one or more group types (defined below).

 |Group Type||Use Case|

 |User Event Group||Used for verifying events or logs from your test device.|

 |Content Test Group||A similar concept to Test Lists.
 Can be used across push, email, and in-app messages to send a rendered copy of the message.|

 |Seed Group||Automatically sends a copy of the email to everyone the Seed Group upon send.|

 After you create your Internal Group, you can add test users as members of that group.
 From your Internal Group’s management page, click Add Test User and either add them in bulk, as identified users, or as anonymous users.

 |Identified Users||Search for the user by their external user ID or email address.|